htoyryla/stylexfer/README.rst

 The size of the images DOES matter.
 The output image will be the size as the content image.
 Initially it is best to use style images of roughly the same size.
 Changing the style image resolution will enlarge or decrease the size of the style patterns produced.

+You can now adjust style size with --style-size parameter.

 Usage
 -----